 In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first, in order for the signed contract to trigger the HubSpot deal update.

 After completing the trigger event configuration you can confirm all customizations by clicking on Save and the next step in the automation setup will be displayed.

 How can I add an additional condition to the signed via Contractbook contract?

 Just as we did before, proceed with Only continue if... condition under Then:

-You can replicate the setup you have defined in the previous automation, but this time by basing it on Contractbook variables (editable fields) from the chosen for the contract creation template:
+- You can replicate the setup you have defined in the previous automation, but this time by basing it on variables from the contract template:

-Choose Update deal from the drop-down list and define how to automatically update selected deal properties in HubSpot.
+- Choose Update deal from the drop-down list and define how to update selected deal properties in HubSpot automatically.

-First, you need to specify which deal you want to update by choosing the corresponding Deal ID from the template's editable fields or typing it in manually.
+- First, you need to specify which deal you want to update by choosing the corresponding Deal ID from the template's data fields or typing it in manually.

 How can I start using my new automation flow?

-Once you have determined all deal properties you wish to update and set up their values, you can click on Save to complete the setup.
+Once you have determined all deal properties you wish to update and set up their values, click Save to complete the setup.